Cultivating Diverse Creative Talent Since 2009

 BRIDGEGOOD's Impact

-Founded in 2009, BRIDGEGOOD is an award-winning 501(c)(3) nonprofit organization that provides equitable tech access, design opportunities, and professional resources to job seekers.
+Founded in 2009, BRIDGEGOOD is an award-winning 501(c)(3) nonprofit that provides equitable access to technology, design opportunities, and professional resources for job seekers of all backgrounds.

 Students & Creatives served